00sapo/Python-Complementary-Languages/list/README.rst

 Algorithm
 ---------
-1. Create a list of 10^4 lists each with 10^4 floats values (namely: 0.01) - 2 nested for
+1. Create a list of 10^4 lists each with a number of floats defined by the the argument; the float value is arbitrary (e.g. 0.1)
 2. Iterate each list and compute the cumulative product - 2 nested for

-Algorithms using arrays instead of lists are not valid.
+Algorithms using arrays instead of lists/vectors are not valid.

+The aim of the algorithm is to prove ability in data sharing from Python to the complementary language and back, including counting precision with little numbers.

 Implementations
 ---------------